prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/21_my-dharma.md

     - In summary, Q: "Why should I not commit [suicide](https://en.wikipedia.org/wiki/Suicide)?" should be answered with A: "Because [Code Golfing](https://en.wikipedia.org/wiki/Code_golf) is fun."

 These ideas were influenced by computer scientists like Christian Calude, Marcus Hutter, Ray Solomonoff, John von Neumann, Alan Turing, Stephen Wolfram, Jurgen Schmidhuber, David Wolpert; physicists like John Wheeler, Carlo Rovelli, Chaira Martello; philosophers like Rene Descartes, Albert Camus; mathematicians like Kurt Godel, Gregory Chaitin; and many others.

+### Propositions

+Can you stop thinking?
+Can you stop thinking about thinking? ... there you go... down the rabbit-hole again... exploring the unknown unknowns...

+A collection of those eureka moments when you find an allegory worth remembering – while reading a book, brooding in the shower, or deep philosophical conversations with friends or Arshia.

+#### Ph.D.
+Dissertation
+Some of these you can find in my PhD [propositions](https://academia.stackexchange.com/questions/104643/what-is-purpose-and-meaning-of-propositions-in-phd-thesis), which is a very fascinating Dutch academic custom.
+* Philosophical aspects of interdisciplinary research lead to many valuable scientific insights.
+* Variational quantum heuristics share the `correlation versus causation' problem with current machine learning models.
+* We need to understand the thermodynamic properties of mutating universal constructors to transcend to an intergalactic civilization.
+* The interference patterns we observe as shadows on Plato's classical cave help us to tell mathematical stories about Hilbert space.
+* Shadow libraries that provide open access to knowledge over intellectual property rights are best morally personified as Robin Hood rather than pirates.
+* All models require some axioms/assumptions/faith that define their limits.
+* Knowing everything is equivalent to knowing nothing.
+* Sisyphus (in the Absurd metaphor from Albert Camus) derives his happiness from discovering paths that are easier to remember and climb.
+* A proposition on self-referential proofs will always be opposed during the doctoral defense if a committee member thinks it is wrong.

+#### Others
+* Be it described by, Low-complexity art or Occam's razor; Nature favors designs with high informational entropy with low Kolmogorov complexity... in short, God is a lazy programmer!
+* "Sarcasm is a word in the lexicon"... is a self-referential statement.
+It is either false, or true but cannot be proven in the premise while preserving it sarcastic truth at the same instant!
+Godel's Incompleteness Theorem?
+* All of learning theory is mostly "Classification + Correlation"... dividing data into sets and understanding the relations between them.
+* Pressing UnDo does not take you into the past, it takes you to an alternate future.
+Pressing ReDo does not correct your mistake, it accounts for a misjudgment requiring two actions.
+* When you are rolling some dice you can either accept that the results are truly random or you can believe that they are decided by God.
+But, if you choose the latter, you must understand that this God of yours must roll some virtual dice of his own in order to decide your dice rolling results.
+* Probabilities do not exist.
+It is only useful for faking the future as present.
+Statistics is what is real.
+* If a string is compressed, it must include the decompressor compiler length as part of it.
+It must also consider the time to decompress it.
+* Randomness is not predictable, not patterned, not biased.
+Randomness is whatever is left over when we have listed all the known patterns in the universe. [ref](https://www.3quarksdaily.com/3quarksdaily/2014/10/randomness-the-ghost-in-the-machine.html)
+* Repetition is a form of change.
+* Every learning approach begins by imitating previously available resource and improving it.
+That's why it is called (re)search.
+Same with DNA heredity, same with PhD theses.
+* A proposition related to the thesis topic is more likely to be opposed.
+* Philisophers are the scouts in the army of science.
+They don't win you your battles, they explore the terrain so that you can fight the war.
+* All physical Hamiltonins are local.
+Nature never uses NP hard approaches.
+* Quantum parallelism is weaker than classical parallelism (NP).
+* Nothing is fundamental... neither causality, nor entanglement, nor entropy... the universe started from nothing... thus nothing can be fundamental... only "nothing" is fundamental.
+* You create what you wish to ignore.
+Axioms.
+* Creating knowledge is as difficult as creating ignorance: the thermodynamic cost of mutual information is same as that of equal bits of algorithmic randomness.
+* Facts don't care about your feelings or do they.
+Is every truth relative?
+* Tohu wa-bohu
+* Universe is a useless box.
+Has no purpose as a whole.
+But each part has a generating mechanism and causal prior and posterior connections that gives a myopic purpose.
+* Semantics is relational... at least the sender (programmer) and receiver (automata) should understand the language... else it is a superstition.
+* Ontic models can only be inductively assumed from epistemic models.
+* If the total information is zero, the new information of a subsystem interaction is balanced by the incompleteness/uncomputability/uncertainty of the self (the other half of the subsystem).
+* The universe as a whole is maximally mixed... just that there's no one to measure it from outside.
+* Observers cannot emerge in homogeneous early universe, thus, from our perspective, there were never a homogeneous state, thus, the question, why something rather than nothing doesn't make sense.
+It is anthopic.
+* As object's ontology is its epistemological encoding with a compiler length of zero.

 ### Philosophical stance